PrathibhaAngadi/Implementation-of-Parallel-Matrix-Matrix-Multiplication-Algorithms/README.md

    2.'strassen_parallelized' - implementation of strassen's algorithm for dimensions(n) using parallel techniques
      - 'compute'
      - 'matrix_quad'
-4. 'Analysis' - contains the main file for analysis of algorithms
+4. 'Analysis of Algorithms' - contains the main file for analysis of algorithms

 ## Analysis:
 This includes the Speedup and Timing Analysis with respect to variable number of cores.